anjitpariyar/node-crawler/README.md

 # Node.js Crawler

-This is a Node.js web crawler that grabs product details from a given website.
+Node Crawler is a web scraping tool built with Node.js that allows you to extract data from websites and export to json.
+It's a flexible and customizable solution for scraping data for various purposes.

+**Note**: Be aware that websites may change their structure over time, so ensure that the class names and selectors used in this script are up to date.

 ## By default,